liquidx/liquidx-mem/README.md

 Data is exported as a flat JSON file through a web browser, or can be imported.

+# Migration from Firebase to MongoDB

+In 2024, Mem is being migrated from Firebase Firestore to MongoDB and from Firebase Functions to regular SvelteKit functions.

 # Setup (Work in Progress)

 Instructions to set up for yourself is still work in progress, but the basics are: